Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

         },
         {
           "@type": "Question",
-          "name": "What do Enneagram Type 3: The Achiever need in a relationship?", "acceptedAnswer": {
+          "name": "What do Enneagram type 3: The Achiever need in a relationship?", "acceptedAnswer": {
             "@type": "Answer",
             "text": "Threes need recognition, success, and achievement.
 They appreciate partners who are supportive of their goals and who are driven and ambitious themselves."